joblib/threadpoolctl/README.md

         pool.map(somefunc, someargs)
 ```

+Whenever `threadpool_limits` is called, it needs to do some work (inspecting and getting access to third-party shared libraries) that can take some time.
-To prevent loading shared libraries repeatedly, you can reuse a
+To prevent the performance cost of doing this work every time, you can reuse a
 `ThreadpoolController` object:

 ```python